 Way back in March of 2011, AWS announced the release of Dedicated Instances, which allows organizations to launch EC2 instances on dedicated infrastructure.
+This led to a lot of questions about AWS vs Dedicated Hosting.
 Typically, when an EC2 instance is launched in a VPC, the virtualized infrastructure is built from a pool of shared resources (e.g., CPU units) that is in use by all customers within a given Availability Zone.
 When an instance is turned off or terminated, those resources are then released back into the shared pool of available resources.
 This violates compliance regulations, such as the Health Insurance Portability and Accountability Act (HIPAA), for example, which requires completely dedicated infrastructure for any instances that process Protected Health Information (PHI).

 Why Dedicated Hosts?